02stevenyang850527/EECS504Final_AVSpeechSeparation/audio-only/readme.md

 - Testing on audio-only model: `python3 vid_sep.py -t -m unet -s 1000 -r 1`
 - Testing on audio-visual model: `python3 vid_sep.py -t -m vidsep -s 1000 -r 1`

+Generated .wav files will be placed in `results` folder.

 ### Sample results
 We put our sample results(.wav) in `samples/audio-only` and `samples/audio-visual` folder of the repo.
-Sample video is taken from the real-word video, which is more complicated than that in Obamanet, but both our audio-only and audio-visual models are ablet to separate the audios.
+- Sample video is taken from the real-word video, which is more complicated than that in Obamanet, but both our audio-only and audio-visual models are able to separate the audios.
+- Conents of `fg.wav` and `bg.wav` are sometimes swapped.
+See below for explanation.

 ## Notes
 - We put all our implementation work here, though we don't mention the details of audio-visual model because we are unable generate satisfying result because of the out limited GPU computing power and time constraint.
+- We allow the network to swap the foreground and background audio without penalty.
-- modify `duration_mult` in `params.py` to a proper value.
+- Modify `duration_mult` in `params.py` to a proper value.
 (Default: 4 for ~8 sec. videos)